SpaceyRezum/your-neighbourhood-map/README.md

 ## Getting Started

+Simply download the repository and launch index.html in your favorite browser.

-Try out the Neighborhood Map App by downloading the current GitHub depository and launch it using a local server such as python SimpleHTTPServer functionality.
+You can also try out the Neighborhood Map App by using a local server such as python SimpleHTTPServer functionality.
 Make sure you have python installed, open your command line interface, navigate to the downloaded depository and run the following code to launch a local server:

 ```
 python -m SimpleHTTPServer